Good Medicine - Medical School III - Cover

 August 30, 1987, McKinley, Ohio

 When I woke on Sunday morning I was no longer exhausted, but I was still emotionally spent.
 Because I planned to receive Eucharist, I skipped breakfast, and Tasha accompanied me to church.
-She would return to work in the morning, but after three days, I felt reasonably confident I could care for Rachel, and I could nap as needed.
+She would return to work the following morning, but after three days, I felt reasonably confident I could care for Rachel, and I could nap as needed.
 I still needed to work out an arrangement for Cincinnati, but that would wait until after church.

 When Rachel and I arrived at church, we went to Elizaveta’s grave so I could say the prayers for the departed.
 Tasha, Mark, Alyssa, Elias, and Serafima joined us as I chanted the prayers from the prayer book.
 When we finished the prayers, we went into the church for Matins and the Divine Liturgy, but, with Father’s blessing, I didn’t serve.
 When the services ended, I drove home, and spent the afternoon with Jocelyn and Dale.